 One-of-a-kind headpieces from Designs by Portobello #Sponsors: Fashion#birdcage veil#headpiece#jewelry#peacock feathers#wedding veil alternatives#wedding veils October 1 | Megan Finley Horowitz meggyfin This business paid a fee to be listed on Offbeat Bride because they feel their products and services are a great fit with offbeat philosophies… and we agree.
 Learn more about our ads.
 Girls, grab your wallets (and maybe a new set of underpants?) because you're gonna soil yourselves first and then spend some money when you see what we've got for you today… Designs by Portobello is an independent designer specializing in accessories, hand bag and even clothing, whose looks have been seen on several fashion forward brides to Courtney freaking Love.
 And while Susan Yin, the designer, makes some UH-MAZE-BALLS traditional-minded bridal headpieces and veils, today we're focusing on Portobello's One of My Kind collection of offbeat and colorful headpieces… So yeah, these babies are a fair chunk of change, but here's why: Designs by Portobello hand makes each piece using free form design.
 Each intricately detailed piece uses a collection of vintage, thrifted trinkets and upcycled materials.
 Which means that although what you receive will look like the what is pictured, every single headpiece is unique and one of a kind.
 But perhaps my favorite part of Designs by Portobello is that they love custom orders AND offer free style advice.
 Portobello totally loves to help out brides, and wouldn't mind questions about which piece might go best with your dress and hair style.
 And many of the pieces can be created in different colors.
 Did you want a cherry on top?
 Okay!
 How's about a little FREE SHIPPING worldwide?
 Yeah, you like that, don't you?
 SO get your undies and your wallets in check and click here to get your own one-of-a-kind bridal head piece.
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
+Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
+When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
 You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS Kerry & Jeremy's leopard and hot pink, waterfront wedding and dance party NEXT Shaun & Lauren's Quaker and Buddhist inspired, Seuss-ian beach wedding Show/Hide comments [ 5 ] Those headpieces are beautiful, I love the yellow one!
 But oh my goodness I was really distracted by how gorgeous the models hair colour is… and I'm not the sort of girly girl who usually notices things like that!
 Reply These are beautiful.
 I love that each piece is unique.
 The feather hairpieces are absolutely gorgeous.
 I want one!
 Reply I LOVE FEATHERS!!!
 I want feathers!
 I am in love with guinea hen feathers right now.
 I haven't found any good ones online, but I'm going to create my own.
 Reply I am in LOVE with all of these headpieces.
 I love the idea of headwear other than a veil, even if just for the reception!
 They are so unique and I think it's nice to bring in color or sparkle this way!
 That last feather headpiece is so beautiful, and I can totally see putting a birdcage veil under the second sequined headband, how pretty!
 Reply Can u PLz advise how much the bridal head piece Is … I love it Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.